-If it is required to encode a reference to other nautical information or publications, it must be done using the meta object $\mathbf{M_NPUB}$.
+If it is required to encode a reference to other nautical information or publications, it must be done using the meta object M\NPUB.

-Meta object: Nautical publication information (M_NPUB) (P,A)

-Attributes: INFORM NINFOM
+Meta object: Nautical publication information (M\NPUB) (P,A) Attributes: INFORM NINFOM

-- References to nautical publications in M_NPUB must be encoded using the attribute PUBREF, and references to external picture files must be encoded using the attribute PICREP. - M_NPUB should also be used to encode information which may be of use to the mariner, but is not significant to safe navigation and cannot be encoded using existing feature objects, using the attributes INFORM and/or TXTDSC (see clause 2.3).
-As M_NPUB of type area do not display in ECDIS, such areas should be encoded to cover the entire area of data coverage for the cell.
+- References to nautical publications in M\NPUB must be encoded using the attribute PUBREF, and references to external picture files must be encoded using the attribute PICREP. - M\NPUB should also be used to encode information which may be of use to the mariner, but is not significant to safe navigation and cannot be encoded using existing feature objects, using the attributes INFORM and/or TXTDSC (see clause 2.3).
 This is intended to reduce the number of alarms or indications generated in the ECDIS due to the overuse of CTNARE objects (see clause 6.6).